Axway/amplify-central/content/en/docs/saas_api_gateway/backend_authn.md

 linkTitle: Configure back-end authentication
 weight: 50
 date: 2019-07-30
-description: Learn how to configure back-end authentication for an API.
 ---
+This topic explains how to configure back-end authentication for an API.

 ## Before you start